 Dopamine is a neurotransmitter, and marijuana includes compounds that have effects similar to dopamine.
 One of the primary contributors to the symptoms of Parkinson’s disease is a lack of dopamine in the brain.

 Dopamine is the neurotransmitter that regulates muscular movement.
-Patients with Parkinson’s disease are able to have greater comfort in their movement when they use medicinal marijuana since it helps reduce the symptoms of the condition.
+Patients with Parkinson’s disease may see increased comfort in their movement when they use medicinal marijuana.

 In A Nutshell

-Are you interested in medical marijuana as a treatment option for your condition?
+Are you interested in medical marijuana for your condition?
 Transformative Health can help you get more information.
 Please fill out the form below to contact our team and get the help you deserve.